 - 12.1 Our school's senior leadership team monitors the quality of our first aid provision, including training for staff, and accident reporting on a termly basis.
-Our policy will be reviewed annually.
+Our policy will be reviewed annually or with significant change.
 Compliance will be reported formally to the school's termly H&S Committee.
-Minutes of these meetings are submitted in a timely fashion to the Health and Safety Manager at Cognita Regional Office.
-The Health and Safety Manager will report to the Cognita (UK) Regional H&S Committee meeting acting in the role as the Proprietor. - 12.2 Reports are provided to our Safeguarding committee which includes an overview of first aid treatment to children including the identification of any recurring patterns or risks and lessons learned with the management actions to be taken accordingly including the provision of adequate training for staff. - 12.3 As Proprietor, Cognita Schools has published a procurement booklet which details preferred providers of first aid training, including approximate costs and procurement arrangements.
+Minutes of these meetings are submitted in a timely fashion to the Head of Health & Safety Europe.
+The Head of Health & Safety will report to the Cognita Europe H&S Assurance Board. - 12.2 Reports may be provided to our Safeguarding committee which includes an overview of first aid treatment to children including the identification of any recurring patterns or risks and lessons learned with the management actions to be taken accordingly including the provision of adequate training for staff.